-Its steering, however, remains the same across all modes, unless you go deep into its menus and select Custom mode, in which you can alter everything to your own tastes (although quietly Bentley admits that only a few owners will want to change the way the car steers).
-Next mode up is Bentley, and that’s the one in which the engineers believe the car gives of its best when being driven on the road.
+The steering, however, remains the same across all modes unless you go deep into its menus and select Custom mode, in which you can alter everything to your own tastes (although quietly Bentley admits that only a few owners will want to change the way the car steers).
+Next mode up is Bentley, and that’s the one in which the engineers believe the car gives its best when being driven on the road.
 It’s a touch more sporting everywhere than in Comfort but still retains a sizeable dose of soothing refinement.

 There is a delicious, deep sense of serenity about the way the GT glides across the landscape in Bentley mode.
 It purrs.
 It floats across uneven ground with a genuine feeling of majesty.
 And it’s also quiet, whisperingly so if you sit back and really think about it.
-And the cabin quality, of course, is quite exquisite.

 Yet at the same time the GT feels properly sorted on the road dynamically in Bentley mode, because it somehow manages to disguise its vast weight to a point where, just guessing, you might think it weighed only 1700 or so kilograms, not two and a quarter tons.
 That’s how crisp its responses are, how nimble it feels, despite the silly numbers.